How to Move A Baby Grand Piano?

 We would love to assume that the fact that you have chosen to move your piano yourself, you are also renting a truck to move it all by yourself.
 If this is the case, then this is how you should move your piano safely into the truck.
 Get a very strong plank and place it on the truck, and let the rest of the plank touch the ground.
 Then you get three to four of your friends to help move the piano on the plank.
 Split yourselves, let some be in the truck while others are outside to roll the piano in.
 Make sure you keep the piano in an upright position.
 If you have to move the keyboard down the stairs, try using a plank to ensure the keyboard stays upright.
 Please note, that you must not let the piano slip out of your hand.

 Securing Your Piano Once It’s Loaded Into the Truck

 After successfully getting the piano through the staircase and into the truck, the next thing is to get the piano fixed firmly in a position where it will not fall or slip.
 Make sure the piano is made to lie in a vertical position; this way you reduce the risk of having it damaged.
 See to it also that you do not place any item on the piano so that you don’t damage the keys.

 It would be a smart move to try and get a separate truck for the piano to avoid an accident.
 The remaining parts of the piano can be kept in any position and anywhere in the truck because it is not as sensitive as the piano.
 But you still need to be careful about the placement so that you don’t break the legs or the lyre or the lid.
 Do these things, and you should be fine.

-On average, the prices of moving a piano vary according to distance, and according to the weight but in average, if you are moving a piano within the same area then you can have it between $200-$600.
+On average, the prices of moving a piano vary according to distance, and weight but on average, if you are moving a piano within the same area then you can have it for between $200-$600.
 If you are moving to a farther distance, then the price will be more.